 To remain the premier regulatory board operating at maximum efficiency, providing exemplary consumer protection and enhanced quality improvement for licensees while recognizing that these are changing times and the nature of professional services must change accordingly.

-The arts of Barber and Cosmetology have been around since the stone age, and were regulated in the early 1900's.
+The arts regulated by the Board of Cosmetology and Barber Examiners has been around since the stone age, and have been regulated since the early 1900's.
 They were regulated for sanitation, and licensure of individuals who were schooled in the proper procedure to enhance a person's appearance.
-The hair and face are the most conspicuous parts of the human body
+The hair and face are the most conspicuous parts of the human body.

 Established by Public Act in 1939.
-There are 62 private schools, 65 public schools, 35 vocational schools, 3 correctional schools, 8,000 cosmetology shops, 45,000 cosmetologists, manicurists and aestheticians, and 9 board members (5 licensed cosmetologists, 1 cosmetology instructor, 1 school owner, 1 education member, and 1 public member).
+There are 80 private schools, 65 public schools, 35 vocational schools, 3 correctional schools, 8,550 cosmetology shops, and 51,000 cosmetologists, manicurists, aestheticians and natural hair stylists.

-The Barber and Cosmetology professions are facing new challenges on a daily basis, and the emphasis is shifting from the traditional role of regulation to one of awareness and assistance.
+The Cosmetology professions are facing new challenges on a daily basis, and the emphasis is shifting from the traditional role of regulation to one of awareness and assistance.
 There is no question that AIDS, Tuberculosis, and Hepatitis have reached epidemic proportions.
-Due to the recent increase of these communicable diseases the Barber and Cosmetology Boards have placed strict guidelines on the utilization of sterilized equipment, gloves and goggles for all licensees when performing any type service on a client.
+Due to the recent increase of these communicable diseases the Board of Cosmetology and Barber Examiners place strict guidelines on the utilization of sterilized equipment, gloves and goggles for all licensees when performing any type service on a client.

 The board members inspect all schools regularly explaining and emphasizing to the owner and/or manager the importance and responsibility of teaching rigid sanitation requirements to the students in order to prepare them for performing services on their clients when they enter the work force.

 The Field Inspectors are cross trained to inspect both barber and cosmetology schools and shops on an annual and more often as needed basis, for proper sanitation and unlicensed activity.
 Each Inspector is responsible for approximately 1200 shops, and are assigned territories.
 The Inspectors issue citations for unlicensed individuals, shops, and various sanitation reasons.
-The Barber and Cosmetology board members have authorized the legal division to issue consent orders, $300.00 for first violation and $500.00 for the second.
-After the third violation, they are brought before the board which could result in revocation or suspension of license, plus a penalty.
+The Board of Cosmetology and Barber Examiners members have authorized the legal division to issue consent orders ranging from $250.00 for first violation, to $1,000 for unlicensed activity.
+After the third violation, a formal hearing may be set before the Board which could result in discipline up to and including revocation of license.

-The primary objective of the Barber and Cosmetology Board is the safety and welfare of all licensees.
+The primary objective of the Board of Cosmetology and Barber Examiners is the safety and welfare of the public.